GlacierMIP/GlacierMIP3/README_data.md

 `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024_per_glac_model.csv`
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but doing a LOWESS fit for every glacier model individually.
-- note that the fit performs not  well for some glacier models below 1.5°C, and should thus not be used in that range.
-However, to just estimate the spread in the committed ice loss sensitivity between 1.5 and 3.0°C, it is ok
+- Note that the fit does not perform well for some glacier models below 1.5°C, and should thus not be used in that range.
-- > used to estimate the spread/uncertainties in the committed ice loss sensitivity (e.g. shown in Extended Data Table 1, Supplementary Fig. S2)
+- > used to estimate the spread/uncertainties in the committed ice loss sensitivity (only in range 1.5 to 3.0°C, e.g. shown in Extended Data Table 1, Supplementary Fig. S2)

 ## other files
-**response timescale dataset csv-file**: `resp_time_shifted_X%_threshold25%_for_deltaT_rgi_reg_roll_volume_21yravg.csv` with the following columns
+**response timescale dataset CSV-file**: `resp_time_shifted_for_deltaT_rgi_reg_roll_volume_21yravg.csv` with the following columns
 | Column Name                          | Description                                                                 |
 |--------------------------------------|-----------------------------------------------------------------------------|
 | `rgi_reg`                            | RGI region (e.g. 'RGI11') or global ('All')                                   |